k-gerner/Game-Pigeon-Solvers/README.md

 # Game Pigeon Solvers
 Created by Kyle Gerner
 ### What is this?
 This repo contains tools that will make it easy to win at the Game Pigeon games specified.
 You'll be practically unbeatable!
-Each game will contain its own README for further information.
 ### What is Game Pigeon?
-Game Pigeon is a mobile gaming app for iOS devices.
+[Game Pigeon](https://en.wikipedia.org/wiki/GamePigeon) is a mobile gaming app for iOS devices.
 The app allows iMessage users to play each other in minigames such as chess, mancala, anagrams, battleship and more.

 ### Why did I make this?
 My friend and I are pretty competitive, and one way we compete is in these Game Pigeon games.
 Each game we bet $1 on the outcome.
 Some of these games rely on strategy and recognition, which means you can write programs to give you the upper hand.